anas-stuff/0x61nas/README.md

 - And I love cats very much too 😍
 - I'm very very very in love with linux 🐧🤍
 - I'm very very very in love with Open Source 💙💙💙
+- I'm love to learn new things about computers 🖥️ and space 🌌

 <!-- contribution snake -->
 <p align="center">